 Hence my new certbot-webroot-setup tool, developed using the go-script-bash framework.
 Admittedly, it’s currently very much a product of the Exploration phase, so it’s still a bit rough to look at and has no automated tests.
 That said, the framework definitely made it a joy to develop and experiment with, and helped me write a bundle of scripts that I can easily add documentation, tests, and other features to over time.
 In fact, I’ve already filed issues for improvements to certbot-webroot-setup (#1-#5), and the experience has also inspired a series of issues for improvements to go-script-bash (#143-#148).

-certbot-webroot-setup.
-In tandem, I’ll make updates to the code and documentation, as well as add tests now that
+tandem, I’ll make updates to the code and documentation, as well as add tests

 Those three days of investment in trying to do the right thing the right way for the right reasons will certainly pay themselves back by making the right thing easy for me from here on out.
 If others can benefit too, even better!